 List of Embassies/Consulates with Contact Info

-This is actually a must-have in any country you travel to.
+This is a must-have for not only your Italy packing list but for any other country as well.
 In the event your passport is lost/stolen or you find yourself in some other kind of predicament, it is a good idea to know where you can find help.
 Know where your nearest embassy is located and have their phone numbers, including the emergency line.
 List of US Embassies/Consulates.

 Refillable Water Bottle